GLorenzo679/posit-nn-fault-injection/README.md

 --size or -s                #Test set size
---force-n                   #Force to a specific number of injections --seed                      #Seed to random value
+--force-n                   #Force to a specific number of injections --seed                      #Seed to random value --net-level                 #Index in the net where apply faults --low-index                 #To set minimum index to start to apply fault on the weight --high-index                #To set maximum index to finish to apply fault on the weight
 ```

 To watch more details and its default value you can run the command: